 After you have completed the above steps, contact a qualified attorney

-we have dedicated over 35 years of our practice to the litigation of
+we have dedicated 38 years of our practice to the litigation of personal

-personal injury cases, including truck accident cases involving large corporate defendants and
+injury cases, including truck accident cases involving large corporate

-insurance companies.
-You can rely on our skill and sophisticated understanding
+defendants and insurance companies.
+You can rely on our skill and sophisticated

-of the law to help you recover a fair settlement award to which you are
+understanding of the law to help you recover a fair settlement award to

 contact us online to schedule a free initial case evaluation today!